-- System for Award Management is not properly updated at time of submission - Minimum Performance Percentage of Work is not allocated properly

-- Work as proposed does not meet the definition of Research and Development required for funding - Proposal submitted beyond deadline.
-In the event of technical difficulty contact DSIP Help Desk immediately. - Proposal submitted exceeds the maximum SBIR funding amount.
+- System for Award Management is not properly updated at time of submission and/or proposal selection, or is not updated to include eligibility for ALL AWARDS. - Minimum Performance Percentage of Work is not allocated properly - Work as proposed does not meet the definition of Research and Development required for funding - Proposal submitted beyond deadline.
+In the event of technical difficulty contact DSIP Help Desk immediately. - Disclosures of Foreign Affiliations or Relationships to Foreign Countries (Attachment 4) not fully completed and/or signed. - Proposal submitted exceeds the maximum STTR funding amount.